-- (a) persistently and wilfully obstructs the business of the Parliament; or - (b) is guilty of disorderly conduct; or - (c) uses objectionable words and refuses to withdraw them; or - (d) persistently and wilfully refuses to conform to these Standing Orders, or any of them; or - (e) persistently and wilfully disregards the authority of the Chair, the Speaker may report to the Parliament that the Member has committed an offence.
+- (a) persistently and wilfully obstructs the business of the Parliament; or - (b) is guilty of disorderly conduct; or - (t) uses objectionable words and refuses to withdraw them; or - (d) persistently and wilfully refuses to conform to these Standing Orders, or any of them; or - (e) persistently and wilfully disregards the authority of the Chair, the Speaker may report to the Parliament that the Member has committed an offence.

-57. OFFENCES IN COMMITTEE.
+57. Offences in Committee.

-If any Member in a Committee of the whole Parliament commits any of the offences referred to in Standing Order 56, the Chairman may suspend the proceedings in the Committee and report to the Parliament that the Member has committed the offence.
+If any Member in a Committee of the whole Parliament commits any of the offences referred to in Section 56, the Chairman may suspend the proceedings in the Committee and report to the Parliament that the Member has committed the offence.